wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    <a target="_blank" href="https://wa.aws.amazon.com/wat.question.COST_1.en.html">
    Best practices and Improvement Plan items</a>:

-   * <strong>Establish a cost optimization function</strong> - Create a team that is responsible for establishing and maintaining cost awareness across your organization.
+   * <strong>Establish a cost optimization function</strong> - Create a team that is responsible for establishing and maintaining cost awareness across the organization.
 The team requires people from finance, technology, and business roles across the organization.

-   * <strong>Establish a partnership between finance and technology</strong> - Involve finance and technology teams in cost and usage discussions at all stages of your cloud journey.
+   * <strong>Establish a partnership between finance and technology</strong> - Involve finance and technology teams in cost and usage discussions at all stages of the cloud journey.
 Teams regularly meet and discuss topics such as organizational goals and targets, current state of cost and usage, and financial and accounting practices.

    * <strong>Establish cloud budgets and forecasts</strong> - Adjust existing organizational budgeting and forecasting processes to be compatible with the highly variable nature of cloud costs and usage.
 Processes must be dynamic using trend based or business driver-based algorithms, or a combination.